effectpet/eplogger/README.md

 ```

 Following options exist:
--   `options.logFolder` Path to the log folder
+-   `options.folder` Path to the log folder
--   `options.logFile` Name of the log file (if singleFile is enabled)
+-   `options.file` Name of the log file (if singleFile is enabled)
 -   `options.singleFile` Enable single file logging
 -   `options.filePerDay` Enable one file per day (adds yearmonthday to filename)